Flood Warning issued for Carroll by NWS - News Break

 Flood Warning issued for Carroll by NWS

-Effective: 2021-07-13 02:26:00 EDT Expires: 2021-07-13 05:45:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-12 23:38:00 EDT Expires: 2021-07-13 05:45:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Target Area: Carroll FLOOD WARNING REMAINS IN EFFECT UNTIL 545 AM EDT EARLY THIS MORNING FOR NORTHWESTERN CARROLL COUNTY At 226 AM EDT, The stream gauge on Big Pipe Creek at Bruceville exceeded minor flood stage of 8.0 feet around 1:15 AM.
-As of 2:10 AM, the stream appears to have crested at 8.4 feet and falling.
-At this level, Keysville-Bruceville Road begins to flood.
-While the heavy rain has ended across the warned area, between 2 and 3.5 inches of rain fell from earlier thunderstorms.
-Some locations that will experience flooding include Taneytown...
+Target Area: Carroll The National Weather Service in Sterling Virginia has issued a * Flood Warning for Northwestern Carroll County in north central Maryland * Until 545 AM EDT Tuesday. * At 1138 PM EDT, Doppler radar and automated rain gauges indicated heavy rain due to thunderstorms.
+Flooding is ongoing or expected to begin shortly in the warned area.
+Between 1.5 and 2.5 inches of rain have fallen. * Some locations that will experience flooding include Taneytown...
 Union Bridge Uniontown...
 Linwood Harney...
 Keymar Keysville...
-Detouralerts.weather.gov
+Detour Additional rainfall amounts up to 1 inch are possible in the warned area.alerts.weather.gov

 Comments / 0